flexcompute-readthedocs/flow360-helpcenter/docs/01.introduction/03.workbench-layout/README.md

 #### 1️⃣ Viewer region

 The central workspace where the geometry, mesh, and simulation results are displayed.
 This interactive 3D viewport allows you to:
-- Rotate (hold right mous button), pan (hold left mouse button), and zoom the model (use the scroll)
+- Rotate (hold right mouse button), pan (hold left mouse button), and zoom the model (use the scroll)
 - Select and inspect geometric features (right click)
 - Preview created entities such as volumes or slices
 - View mesh details